 When buying a house, we consider price, location, nearby amenities and how accessible it is using public and private transport.
-We’re just as meticulous when it comes to a car – we look at how much it costs, how much petrol it consumes, what features it has, as well as the engine.
+We’re just as meticulous when it comes to a car – we look at how much it costs, petrol consumption, driver and parking assist, engine, and car make.
 We put so much effort into buying a house or a car because such a decision will cost us hundreds of thousands of dollars.
 It is not a choice to be made lightly, just by tossing a coin or snapping our fingers.

 Likewise, when we invest, we want to be careful and thorough.
 But with so many choices out there, how does one decide what kind of stocks are the best?
 How does one determine if a company is of high quality?
 Here are five fundamental aspects of a company that you should consider before investing in them.